Sales 855.945.7921 | Support 888.277.8514 |

 Payroll Software

-Many payroll solutions also offer integrations with various accounting platforms for a more automated process.
+Many payroll solutions offer integrations with various accounting platforms for a more automated process.
 These integrations sync employee time data by grant to your accounting platform so your financial statements include all related grant expenditures.

 Grant Reporting Guidelines